gior11/Customer-Orders-Analysis/README.md

-Solved a business problem using SQL(Postgre).
+Solved a business problem using SQL(Postgre):
-The following problems were answered:

 Show results for customers that have placed at least 5 orders, containing the following information: